-Grant money MAY be used for honoraria with a maximum allowable amount of \$200.
+Grant money MAY be used for honoraria with a maximum allowable amount of \$200 per project.
 An honorarium is a (usually small) one-time fee paid for a service, in which it is acknowledged that the fee does not cover what would formally be paid for such a service.
 This could be a face painter at your kids' party or an Indigenous elder to welcome attendees to the event.
 Honoraria can also be paid as a gesture of respect and acknowledgement of services that don't have a formal price attached to them.

-Applicants themselves are eligible to receive an honorarium.
+Applicants themselves are not eligible to receive an honorarium or otherwise profit financially from their projects.